microsoft/vaccine_search_study/README.md

 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README -->

-This repository contains code and data for ["Accurate Measures of Vaccination and Concerns of Vaccine Holdouts from Web Search Logs"](https://arxiv.org/abs/2306.07457) (2023) by Serina Chang, Adam Fourney, and Eric Horvitz.
+This repository contains code and data for ["Measuring vaccination coverage and concerns of vaccine holdouts from web search logs"](https://www.nature.com/articles/s41467-024-50614-4) by Serina Chang, Adam Fourney, and Eric Horvitz, published in _Nature Communications_ (2024).

 ## Python files
 ``analyze_cdc_records.py``: functions to load and analyze data from CDC.